-He was born on 7th of May 1991 in Barcelona and at the age of eight, he began to drive karting.
+He was born in May 1991 in Barcelona and at the age of eight, he began to drive karting.
 In 2004 began to compete in the various local and national events but until the end of 2006, he failed to score notable results.
 The Spaniard left karting racing with a slightly bitter taste but resolute to make progress in other categories.

 In 2007, Daniel switched to formula racing and competed in Master Formula Junior.
 He won 7 out of 21 races and had other 6 podiums before finishing the season as a runner-up.
 The same year he also appeared in selected Formula BMW ADAC events, but without too much success.